instagraham/olinjs-3/README.md

 ```

 Restart your server (or if you're using supervisor, it will be done already).
 Note the wrapper `$(function () { ... })` around the entire script...

+The `<script src="/path/to/script.js"></script>` tag embeds a script on your page.
+It's an individual JavaScript file.

 ## Communication between the Server and the Client: Ajax